CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

      ![](./media/costupd-05.png)

-16. In the Azure portal, navigate to the automation account **DSC-xxxx**.
+16. In the Azure portal, navigate to the automation account, and select the **DSC-xxxx** which is under wafprod resource group.
 From the left pane select **Identity** given under _Account Settings_.
 The system-assigned identity you just created is represented here by an object ID.
 Click on the copy button to copy this **Object ID** and paste it into a text editor.

     ![](./media/costupd-14.png)